Using the Reports

 Looking at the original dR values of the stressors or biomarkers, is there a stair step effect?
 For example, in this report, the dR values of some Virtual Items grouped around 80, the next most out of range group settled around 40, and a third group around 20.
 These might represent a pattern of energetic priority.

 How does the stressor dR compare to the range value?
 A dR of 60 compared to a range of 40 is less significant than a dR of 25 when the range value is 2.5.
-Many Practitioners believe that stressors become especially significant if their dR is two or more times greater than the range value.
+The further a stressor dR value is from the range, the more significant the stressor typically is for that person.

 If a wide range of products were scanned as balancer Virtual Items, do the preferred products tend to share a common category or indication?
 In this report, we can see that 4 out of the 6 products effect the respiratory system.